Originally from Italy, Raffaella Matrone is a curator, writer and researcher for contemporary art.

 Interested in bridging cultures and fostering international dialogue, she has curated exhibitions in the UK, Austria, Germany and Costa Rica, as well as supporting the work of individual artists, such as Derry Moore Photography’s archive in London and the practice of Venice-based artist Eva Chiara Trevisan.

-Between 2016 and 2017, Raffaella collaborated with the Zagreb-based organisation Nomad, through which she cultivated relationships with local artists and co-curated projects at the French Pavilion in Zagreb and National Gallery of Macedonia in Skopje.
-From 2022, Raffaella is back on the Nomad team as Research Assistant.
+Since 2016, Raffaella collaborates with NOMAD - The Croatian Office for Contemporary Art, through which she cultivated relationships with local artists and co-curated projects at the French Pavilion in Zagreb and National Gallery of Macedonia in Skopje.
 Between 2018 and 2021, she collaborated with Arts Territory (UK/PL) on many projects, including the co-production of JEMP 2019: Mechanical at the Swiss Church in London.

 Curatorial Residencies: